 “People with resilience do suffer, they get hit, they get hurt, but they’re able to use a set of skills and assets to recover and continue their lives.”
 Every teenager—every person—will encounter frustrations and tragedies.
 The key, says Bradley, is not to let adversity turn into personal devastation.

-Kids Need Hardship to Develop Resilience
+Kids Need Hardship to Develop Resilience in the Teenage Years

 We can’t—and shouldn’t try to—shield our kids from all hardship, because we parents can’t be resilient for our kids.
 Attaining a level of resilience is a fundamental step toward independence and adulthood.
 It’s about being able to adapt to inevitable negative events, such as family and relationship problems, serious health problems, or workplace and financial stressors, according to the American Pediatric Association.